This post provides a list of several fun and interesting activities you can enjoy in Prague during the month of December in 2022.

 If you want, you could just enjoy all the beautiful decorations on display!

-You can expect markets to show up at some of the following locations:
+You can expect to find market stalls at some of the following locations:

-TIP: If you’re still not familiar with the area, it’s worth noting that many of these locations are included on free Prague walking tours.
+TIP: If you’re still not familiar with the area, it’s worth noting that many of these locations are included in our free Prague walking tours.

 2. Experience the Nutcracker